 When it comes to the eligibility of the property, there are also several criteria that must be met.
 The home must have a minimum of one of the following features:-

 It’s not just those in a traditional household that can benefit from the Council Tax Disability Reduction scheme either; it’s also available for care homes and hostels.
-If you’re not completely sure whether you’re eligible for a Council Tax Disability Reduction, don’t worry, simply give us a call on 01225 667 667 and we’ll be able to shed some light on the situation.
+If you’re not completely sure whether you’re eligible for a Council Tax Disability Reduction, don’t worry, simply give your local council a call and they’ll be able to shed some light on the situation.

 It’s certainly worth looking into the Council Tax Disability Reduction if you have someone disabled living in your home- those who qualify will have their bill reduced by one band.
 So for example, someone in a band C house would pay the equivalent of someone in a band B home.
 Those in a band A home, the lowest band, would receive the same cash reduction as someone in band B, C or D (a sixth).
 Again, this is something we can discuss with you should you have any queries.

 The next step in the process is to request an application form from your local council.
-This will be a fairly simple document, including reasons for eligibility, contact detail, information on the individual and council tax account number, however if you find yourself struggling with any of the sections we’ll be more than happy to guide you through the process.
+This will be a fairly simple document, including reasons for eligibility, contact detail, information on the individual and council tax account number.

 In addition to this you may also have to provide further information supporting your claim for a Council Tax Disability Reduction.
 This might include a letter from your doctor, occupational therapist or social worker which confirms that extra space or adaptations to your home are required because of the disability.